 I offered numerous workshops and talks within the University of Cambridge covering topics such as Exam Stress, Time Management, 'How to Handle Your Supervisor', Self Esteem and Peer Support.

-I was a tutor for a number of years on the year-long Supervision training course at the Institue of Group Analysis, London.
+I was a tutor for a number of years on the year-long Supervision training course at the Institute of Group Analysis, London.

 I have worked with and supervised at The Cambridge Rape Crisis Centre and SERICC (South Essex Rape and Incest Crisis Centre) for the past eight years.
 I have designed and led various groups for survivors of Sexual Abuse and Rape and most recently a focused support group for Mothers of Young Survivors.

 I co-ordinated the Peer Support scheme within the University of Cambridge for six years, training students in a 30-hour program focusing on effective communication, offering effective support, boundaries and crisis management.
 This role also included offering ongoing supervision and support of peer supporters through Reflective Practice groups and CPD events.